AutomateValue/PowerApps-Guidelines/3000.powerautomate/powerautomate.md

 ## Use Find Items as name for Lists steps ##

 ## USe Get Item as name for Get by ID steps .##

+## Make Apply to Each steps parallel when doing bulk ##

+*Apply to Each* steps process sequential (one-by-one) by default.
+When a lot of records need to be looped, changing it to run in parallel, will improve performance a lot.

+Go to the settings of the step (menu->settings) and enable **Concurrency Control**.
+Default degree of Parallelism is 20 which will result around 10x performance, depending on the workload.
+Bring it down to 10 or lower when you experience issues.